Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Constraining the amplitudes from observables

-For completeness we have plotted the $p/t$ values as a polar plot in Fig.~\ref{Fig:PbyT}.
-The $p/t$ values once again indicate that $p$ is indeed large and small values of $p/t\sim 0.1$ are possible only at $\sim3\sigma$.
-In Fig.~\ref{Fig:Isospin}, the values of $A_0/A_2$ are shown.
-The orange contours referred to as SM assume $a_{+-}=0$ as expected in the SM.
+In Fig.~\ref{Fig:Isospin}, the values of the ratio of isospin amplitudes $A_0/A_2$ are shown.
+The orange contours referred to as SM assumes that $a_{+-}=0$ at ${\cal O}(\lambda^4)$ as expected in the SM.
+This ensures that $A_0$ and $\bar{A}_0$ amplitudes are identical.
 In the limit $a_{+-}=0$ the isospin ratio is the same for mode and conjugate mode.
 The blue contours correspond to the observed $a_{+-}$.
 There is another solution with the same magnitude but a phase around $3\pi/2$, which is not shown, since it is not a true solution.
-The observed $a_{+-}$ is indeed quite small, even to have a significant shift in the blue contours between $D\to\pi\pi$ and $\bar{D}\to \pi\pi$.
-Hence, true solutions cannot have significant deviation from SM values.
+The observed $a_{+-}$ is indeed quite small, and does not result in a visible difference in the blue contours between $D\to\pi\pi$ and $\bar{D}\to \pi\pi$.
+Hence, true solutions cannot have significant deviation from SM isospin values.
 The value $|A_0/A_2|\gtrsim 2$ at $3\sigma$ irrespective of the value of the observed \CP violation, indicates an inherent $\Delta I=1/2$ enhancement in $D\to \pi\pi$ modes in agreement with Ref.~\cite{Franco:2012ck}.
-The bottom left panel shows contours for the ratio of $t_0/t$ indicating that $t_0$ can be almost as large as $t$.
+The bottom panel of Fig.~\ref{Fig:Isospin} shows contours for the ratio of $t_0/t$, which indicates that $t_0$ can be almost as large as $t$.
 This indicates that the tree topology also plays a role in $\Delta I=1/2$ enhancement.